Hiring, Onboarding and Offboarding

 - Talent Acquisition proceeds with the standard requisition process.

 Creating a positive onboarding experience for remote employees is especially important.
-Whether your entire department is remote, or you have a few employees who are remote, hiring managers and HCS liaisons are encouraged to think about planning a positive onboarding experience for the new hire.
+Whether your entire department is remote, or you have a few employees who are remote, hiring managers and HR Liaisons are encouraged to think about planning a positive onboarding experience for the new hire.
 This may include coordination of virtual meetings and mailing items to the employee’s home.
-HCS has crafted a thorough onboarding guide that can be found on the HCS website.
+HR has crafted a thorough onboarding guide that can be found on the HR website.
 In addition, new employees are encouraged to attend K-State New Employee Welcome (KSNEW) - a holistic onboarding experience designed to increase knowledge and understanding of K-State and what it means to work for the university.

 Furthermore, it is important to share K-State policies that all employees are expected to abide by regardless of their employment location.
 Some examples may include, but are not limited to the following: